rajnesh/bridge-bidding-system-js/README.md

 - **Bid Recommendations**: Get AI-powered bidding suggestions
 - **Convention Attribution**: See which convention was used for each bid
 - **Vulnerability Control**: Set vulnerability for both sides
+- **Live RKCB Label Update**: When changing the RKCB response structure (1430/3014) in General Settings, the convention label updates immediately with a subtle highlight to draw attention.

 ### Auction Management